Seminole in the American Civil War

 The Seminole in the American Civil War were found in both the Trans-Mississippi and Western Theaters.
 The Seminole Nation in the Trans-Mississippi Theater had split alliances.
 However, the majority of the tribe in the Western territories joined the Union Army under the leadership of Billy Bowlegs.
 Others, such as John Jumper, supported the Confederacy.
 The Florida Seminole participated in some skirmishing in central Florida.
 They were likely at the Battle of Olustee in February 1864.

 Trans-Mississippi Theater

 In 1884, The Philadelphia Inquirer stated that nearly all of the Seminoles "espoused the cause of the Union" and because all of the neighboring tribes (Choctaws, Chickasaws, Cherokees, and Creeks) "almost unanimously joined the Southern Confederacy, it was neither agreeable nor safe for the Seminoles to continue living in the Indian Territory."
 As the Seminole fled south, across the U.S.-Mexican border, "they were attacked by a Confederate regiment and their principal chieftain [Billy Bowlegs] killed."
 The remaining Seminoles crossed into Mexico and remained there until after the Civil War.

 The Seminole Nation, those who didn't move to Mexico, was led by John Jumper.
 Jumper's Seminole name was "Hemha Micco."
-He was commissioned in the Confederacy as a major, lieutenant colonel, and colonel.
+He was commissioned in the Confederacy as a major and then as an "honorary lieutenant colonel".
 He was in the battles of Round Mountain, Chusto-Talasah, Middle Boggy, and Second Cabin Creek.